Live Earth

 Live Earth was an event developed to increase environmental awareness through entertainment.

 Background

-Founded by Emmy-winning producer Kevin Wall, in partnership with former U.S. Vice President Al Gore, Live Earth was built upon the belief that entertainment has the power to transcend social and cultural barriers to move the world community to action.
-Live Earth seeks to leverage the power of entertainment through integrated events, media, and the live experience to ignite a global movement aimed at solving the most critical environmental issues of our time.
+Founded by producer Kevin Wall, in partnership with former U.S. Vice President Al Gore.

 Live Earth 2007

 The 1st series of benefit concerts were held on 7 July 2007.
 The concerts brought together more than 150 musical acts in eleven locations around the world and were broadcast to a mass global audience through television, radio, and live internet streams.